 Can We Take Nutmeg Daily?

-Despite being full of natural minerals and vitamins that may improve your health and make your food taste better, we must be cautious about the amount of nutmeg intake.
-That said, we are not going to start with the benefits of nutmeg but its side effects, since a lot of people wonder whether they can take nutmeg daily.
+Despite being full of natural compounds that may improve your health and make your food taste better, we must be cautious about the amount of nutmeg intake.
+That said, we are not going to start with the benefits of nutmeg but its possible side effects, since a lot of people wonder whether they can take nutmeg daily.

 The answer here depends on one essential factor – the dosage.
-Nutmeg is not harmful when you take it in small quantities but you might face adverse effects once you digest high doses of it.
+Nutmeg is not harmful when you take it in small quantities to flavor your food but you might face adverse effects once you digest high doses of it.

 It contains the compounds myristicin and safrole.
 When ingested in large amounts, they can cause symptoms like hallucinations and loss of muscle coordination.

-The point is that myristicin is a nutmeg component that has psychoactive properties which leads to terrible side effects.
+The point is that myristicin is a nutmeg component that has psychoactive properties which may lead to terrible side effects.
 Nutmeg abuse can lead to nausea, rapid heartbeat, dizziness, hallucinations, and vomiting.
 When you combine it with other drugs it can even end in death.

 In fact, there are cases of nutmeg toxicity.
 However, most of these cases were related to deliberate nutmeg ingestion for its psychoactive effects.